Citizens & Peoples National Bank (Pensacola, FL)

 Cause Details

-Run triggered by failure/closure of the First National Bank of Pensacola to open, prompting depositor panic
+Run triggered by failure of the First National Bank to open, which spread to other local banks including Citizens & Peoples National.

 Measures

-Local businessmen made heavy deposits that offset withdrawals; banks closed the day with more cash on hand than at opening.
+Bank withstood the run; local businessmen made heavy deposits and the bank closed the day with more funds on hand.

 Newspaper Excerpt